alejoceballos/dumb-keyboard/README.md

 └───┴───┴───┴───┘
 ```
 #### The Calculator component
 So, what should a calculator component really do?
 Perform basic arithmetic operations.
-Let's start with a simple sum of
+Let me start with a simple sum of
 basic numbers, 1 + 1 = 2.

 I need to press the "1", then the "+", then the "1" again, and at last, press the "=" once to check the result